Language examinations

 The CIOL ITG C2 Certified English Test is specifically for candidates whose English is not their first language.

-The test takes 30 minutes.
+The assessment takes 30 minutes.

 C2 descriptions